 Major Project Facilitation

-The Major Project Facilitation (MPF) program is administered by the Department of Infrastructure and Transport (the Department) on behalf of the Minister for Infrastructure and Transport (the Minister).
+The MPF programme is administered by the Department of Infrastructure and Regional Development (the Department) on behalf of the Minister for Infrastructure and Regional Development (the Minister).

-The Minister may grant status to suitable projects where the proponent has made the appropriate application and the project is assessed as meeting the eligibility criteria.
+The Minister may grant MPF services to suitable projects where the proponent has made the appropriate application and the project is assessed as meeting the eligibility criteria.